 Eliminate an unresponsive node

-When this happens, new Master leaders are elected for the underlying data shards, but since the universe enters a partially under-replicated state, it would not be able to tolerate additional failures.
+When this happens, new Master leaders are elected for the underlying data shards.
+Because the universe enters a partially under-replicated state, it would not be able to tolerate additional failures.
 To remedy the situation, you can eliminate the unreachable node by taking actions in the following sequence:

 - Step 1: Remove node